sbarili/Barili_CSCS2270_FinalProject/README.md

 //OPEN ISSUES/BUGS
 /*
+~I cloned this repo onto my machine and I couldn't get the program to run form the command line.
+I had to decompress the .zip file and run the .cbp from the IDE.
+If anyone could get this program running from the ubuntu command line that would be great.
-invalid menu options in some cases may cause a segmentation fault or endless loop.
+~invalid menu options in some cases may cause a segmentation fault or endless loop.
 I attempted to eliminate most edge cases but I'm not sure if I got all of them
 */